Improving the Nurse-Patient Relationship with Difficult Patients

 Taking time to listen to the patient — no matter how difficult they may be — and providing an immediate solution to at least one issue can make a big difference.

 Even solving a small issue, such as thirst or being too cold, can reduce patient anxiety and help them begin to see you as a trusted partner in their care.

-Pamela Glenn, CNM, APRN and Walden University School of Nursing field education supervisor, clarifies that even further.
+Pamela Glenn, CNM, APRN, and Walden University School of Nursing field education supervisor, clarify that further.

 Building Small Bonds Outside Of The Medical Relationship